ilbers/isar/RECIPE-API-CHANGELOG.md

 Please note, that manually exported versions of the variables are overwritten.

 For a list of well-known Debian build profiles and common practices, we refer to Debian's BuildProfileSpec.

+### `rpi-sdimg.bbclass` class is now deprecated and will be removed soon

+It was replaced by WIC and no more needed.
+Machines that use `rpi-sdimg` image type should be modified to use `wic` type with `rpi-sdimg` wks file instead.